Billy Strings: Home and Renewal (2019–2021)

 In January 2019, Rolling Stone wrote an article titled "Why Guitarist Billy Strings Is the Bluegrass Star You Don't Want to Miss."
 He was signed to Rounder Records in June 2019.
 Strings released his album Home (produced and engineered by Glenn Brown) under the label on September 27, 2019.
 It became his most successful release yet, reaching No. 1 on the Heatseekers Albums and Bluegrass Albums charts, as well as debuting at No. 11 on the Emerging Artists Chart.
 On September 26, 2019, Billy Strings was voted the International Bluegrass Music Association Guitar Player of the Year in Raleigh, North Carolina.

 His album Home won the Grammy for Best Bluegrass Album at the 63rd Annual Grammy Awards.

-In 2021, he joined Bill Kreutzmann's Billy & the Kids for a number of shows, along with James Casey (saxophone).
+In 2021, he joined Bill Kreutzmann's Billy & the Kids for five shows, along with James Casey (saxophone).

 As a solo artist, he was part of the Newport Folk Festival in July 2021.
 On September 24, 2021, he released his third studio album, Renewal.